Kawanami-git/SCHOLAR_RISC-V/README.md

   - Whether a register write should occur.
   - The data source (**exe** result, memory value, PC, or **CSR**).

-This allows **write-back** to correctly route results to their destination register, ensuring data consistency.
+This allows **writeback** to correctly route results to their destination register, ensuring data consistency.

 <br>